 How to apply

-Step 2: Download the full application form and prepare your answers.
+Step 2: Download the Champions Fund Application Form and prepare your answers.

 Step 3: Submit your application to the relevant Time to Change hub.